 - Final Thoughts

-What Exactly Is a Serano Chile?
+What Exactly Is a Serrano Chile?

-The serano chile (Capsicum annuum) hails from Mexico, where it’s been used in cooking for centuries.
-Unlike the more commonly known jalapeño, seranos are thinner, smaller, and — dare we say — spicier.
+The serrano chile (Capsicum annuum) hails from Mexico, where it's been used in cooking for centuries.
+Unlike the more commonly known jalapeño, serranos are thinner, smaller, and — dare we say — spicier.
 They can be eaten raw, roasted, or dried, and they come in a rainbow of colors from bright green to deep red, orange, and even brown.
-The color doesn’t just affect appearance; it changes the flavor profile and heat level as well.
+The color doesn't just affect appearance; it changes the flavor profile and heat level as well.

 Heat Level: Mild to Wild?

-When it comes to heat, serano chiles range from 10,000 to 23,000 Scoville Heat Units (SHU), making them significantly hotter than jalapeños (which clock in at around 2,500–8,000 SHU).
-That said, they’re still considered moderately spicy by chili standards — think along the lines of a mild Thai bird chile or a hotter-than-average poblano.
+When it comes to heat, serrano chiles range from 10,000 to 23,000 Scoville Heat Units (SHU), making them significantly hotter than jalapeños (which clock in at around 2,500–8,000 SHU).
+That said, they're still considered moderately spicy by chili standards — think along the lines of a mild Thai bird chile or a hotter-than-average poblano.

 Factors affecting their spiciness include: